JavaScript is disabled in your browser. Please enable JavaScript to view this website.

 Implementing gradient elution to reduce time and solvent use

 Implementing gradient elution is a strategic measure to minimize the duration and solvent consumption in reversed-phase chromatography.
 Gradually altering the solvent composition during the separation facilitates more efficient elution of compounds.
-This approach not only significantly improves throughput but also reduces solvent usage, rendering the chromatographic process more sustainable and cost-effective.
-However, large-scale purification using reversed-phase chromatography is less common due to the high energy costs associated with solvent removal and the potential degradation of thermally liable analytes.
+This approach not only significantly improves throughput but also reduces solvent usage, rendering the chromatographic process more sustainable and cost-effective for large-scale applications.

 Case studies on scalable reversed-phase systems